-Ask anyone who’s succeeding at self-employment the question, ”What is the most important trait for success?” and you’ll probably get a few different answers.
+Ask anyone who’s succeeding at self-employment the question, “What’s the secret of self-employment success?” and you’ll probably get a few different answers.
 Education, talent, connections, being in the right place at the right time… luck!
 I think there’s at least some merit to all.
 But while each of them might represent a step in the right direction at some point in the process, none—with the possible exception of talent—are likely to sustain you over the long haul.
 And even talent won’t get the job done if it isn’t consistently applied.

 Why is relentlessness so powerful?

-There’s a long list of possibilities here, but this captures some of the biggest benefits of relentlessness in regard to self-employment:
+There’s a long list of possibilities here, but these captures some of the biggest benefits of relentlessness:

-- It keeps you going when you hit those lulls—the kind that you might camp out in then drift off in other directions
+- Keeps you going when you hit those lulls—the kind you might camp out in then drift off in other directions.

-If you want to enter self-employment, your future is “out there somewhere” in the unknown—and it’s not a place, a time or a specific event.
-It’s a world that needs to be created, and in order to do that you have to be relentless in making it happen.
+If you want to enter self-employment, your future is “out there somewhere” in the unknown — and it’s not a place, a time or a specific event.
+It’s a world that needs to be created.
+In order to do that you have to be relentless in making it happen.

 The Power of Forward Motion

-At its core, relentlessness is constant forward motion—you’re going forward no matter what happens in the present.
-Think of it as a football team that spends the early part of the game building its running attack—enough short gains early sets up big plays later.
-It may not be a pretty way to get where you’re going and it may take longer than you want, but if you keep going forward, even a little bit at a time, sooner or later you get to where you want to go.
+At its core, relentlessness is constant forward motion.
+You’re going forward no matter what happens in the present.
+Think of it as a football team that spends the early part of the game building its running attack — enough short gains early sets up big plays later.
+It may not be a pretty way to get where you’re going and it may take longer than you want.
+But if you keep going forward, even a little bit at a time, sooner or later you’ll get to where you want to go.

 Self-Employment Requires Becoming Single-Minded